ROSEMARY BEACH — Homosexuality and gay marriage are two of the most unnecessarily divisive social issues facing this nation.

 One issue the court needs to clarify stems from the California Ninth Circus Court of Appeals overruling the voters' wishes on gay marriage.
 It was legal, then illegal, then legal again.

-The Supreme Court solicited oral arguments on the
+The Supreme Court solicited oral arguments on the California same-sex marriage law last week.

 The federal case stems from the Rosa Parks of lesbians, Edith Windsor.
 She paid $363,000 in death taxes because the federal government does not recognize same-sex marriage in her state.
 The GOP ought to side with her on the estate tax issue alone.
-Windsor and her partner had a 40-year relationship and married when it was legalized in
+Windsor and her partner had a 40-year relationship and married when it was legalized in Canada.
+They were married for 20 months; that is more than 50 Kardashian marriages.
+If we should outlaw anything, it should be celebrity marriages.

 How can those on the right reconcile their concerns about government intrusions into our lives, about fairness and freedom, while being rabidly judgmental toward a select group of people?
 The GOP has to be intellectually honest and let the logic of its message flow.
 This is an opportunity.
 Should the feds be in the marriage business anyway?